-Before going I had a concrete idea about what to expect from Rio de Janeiro.
+Before going I had a concrete idea about what to expect from and where to stay in Rio de Janeiro.
 Definitely that didn’t fit to real Rio.
 I expected a vivid city full of tourists and caipirinhas everywhere feeding capoeira dancers, brown-skin volleyball players and smug surfers as a part of a fake background.
 We went out of season, that’s true, but Rio was more real, sometimes less vivid, but more interesting from a social point of view than I expected.

 We arrived by car and we made it to the hotel dealing with the constant traffic jams of a normal huge, cosmopolitan, busy capital.
 We struggled to understand which lane to take according to the regulations of the bus reserved paths (a couple of months later I got a gentle e-mail from the rental car company saying that nicely have charged a fine to my credit card according to that), and we couldn’t find a place to park till being in front of the hotel’s gate, as we were in Barcelona or wherever far away from a vacation all-set-up spot.

 We left the car upon a yellow line painted on the ground, just to ask about the check-in, that reminded that was a forbidden place.
 In the hotel they inform us that we could pay for a parking next door so we came back running to rescue our car from the police.
 Soon we were happy to see our rented car disappeared in a very tiny building parking lot operated by a big machine what took our car from the surface to an underground unknown place.
 Finally, we were free in Copacabana, we were in middle of a famous place known to be one of the world main places for fun.